brain-slam/slam/README.md

 ### Developers installation
 1. [Create an account](https://github.com/) on Github if you do not already have one
-2. Sign in Github and fork  the [slam Github repository](https://github.com/brain-slam/slam)
+2. Sign in GitHub and fork  the [slam GitHub repository](https://github.com/brain-slam/slam)
 3. Clone your personal slam fork in your current local directory
     ```# replace <username> by your Github login
     git clone https://github.com/<username>/slam